Preserving the Past, Protecting the Future.

 With several decades of firefighting and emergency operations experience, Deputy Chief Renshaw oversees fire suppression, EMS, hazardous material response, special operations and training for the Department.
 During his career, he was instrumental in establishing the Office of Emergency Management and the Emergency Management Program throughout the University of Connecticut’s enterprise.
-Additionally, since 2000, Deputy Chief Renshaw has served as a wildland firefighter for the United States Forest Service, having been deployed over twenty times to large incidents across North America on both state and federal teams.
+Additionally, since 2000, Deputy Chief Renshaw has served as a wildland firefighter for the United States Forest Service, qualified as a Task Force Leader and Incident Commander Type 4, having been deployed over twenty times to large incidents across North America on both state and federal teams.

 A graduate of UConn, he holds both a Bachelor and Master’s degree in Natural Resource Management and Engineering as well as numerous emergency medical, emergency management and fire certifications.
 Deputy Chief Renshaw has received multiple state and federal commendations for his actions, leadership and initiatives.